JoeSuber/OpenCV-Max-Build-Package-/README.md

     Use ctrl-alt-f1
     enter login & password at text prompts
     - sudo service lightdm stop
-    run your Downloaded 'binary' 'proprietary' Nvidia installer
+    Now run your Downloaded 'binary' 'proprietary' Nvidia installer:
     - sudo chmod +x ~/Downloads/NVIDIA-Linux-x86_64-337.12.run
     - sudo ~/Downloads/NVIDIA-Linux-x86_64-337.12.run
     ok,ok,ok,ok,yes,accept,blah.
     - sudo service lightdm start
-    Back in business.
-Ignore Below until this trouble clears up.
-In fact I'd stick with Nvidia for the forseeable future as it just seems easier to recover when this 'proprietary' kind of install goes wrong - and Nvidia is seemingly doing a good job of Linux support now, in 2014.
+    I'd stick with Nvidia-provided for the forseeable future as it seems easier to recover when this 'proprietary' kind of install goes wrong Nvidia is seemingly doing a good job of Linux support now, in 2014.

     I would NOT install the PPA right now